KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 Dev-user defined `generic` and `display` Animation object functions will (by default) run before the `SC-core-filters-cleanup-action` function, but after the other system-defined functions complete. `Time-based` animations defined by dev-users will run when the `SC-core-tickers-animation` function runs.

 ## Time-based animations
-SC comes with its own bespoke [inbetweening](https://en.wikipedia.org/wiki/Inbetweening) system that dev-users can use to create animation effects.
+SC comes with its own bespoke *delimited* [inbetweening](https://en.wikipedia.org/wiki/Inbetweening) system that dev-users can use to create animation effects.

 The basic premise of an SC time-based animation is as follows:
 + Create a **Ticker object** with a given timeline duration.
-+ Add **Tween objects** to the Ticker object, each with a start time (relative to the ticker's duration) and their own duration.
-Within the tween, define a set of attributes to be animated and a set of SC objects to be targeted; each attribute definition requires a start and end value, alongside an (optional) **easing engine** function.
++ Add **Tween objects** to the Ticker object, each with a start time relative to the ticker's duration, and their own duration.
+Within the tween, define a set of attributes to be animated and a set of SC objects to be targeted; each attribute definition requires a start and end value (the *delimit* values), alongside an (optional) **easing engine** function.
 + Add **Action objects** to the ticker, which define a (reversible) function to be run at a given moment along the ticker's timeline.
 + Start the Ticker object running using the `ticker.run()` function.
 Control the ticker's progress using `ticker.halt()`, `ticker.resume()`, `ticker.seekTo()`, etc.